Table of Contents

 Don’t let the Pico Attack Decay’s compact size fool you.
 This little pedal is a treasure trove of creative potential.
 Whether you’re a seasoned guitarist seeking new sonic textures or a budding musician eager to experiment with sound design, the Pico Attack Decay is an inspiring companion.
 It’s the perfect tool to break free from the ordinary and forge your own unique sonic signature.

 Ready to Get Started?
-The Electro-Harmonix Pico Attack Decay at GMG
+The Electro-Harmonix Pico Attack Decay

 Electro-Harmonix Pico Attack Decay – FAQ Section